HemasriKottapalli/Password_Generator/README.md

 ## How to Use

-1.Open the Live Link in your preferred web browser.
+1. Open the Live Link in your preferred web browser.

-2.Customize your password preferences:
+2. Customize your password preferences:
 - Select the desired password length.
  - Choose whether to include uppercase letters, lowercase letters, numbers, and special characters.

-3.Click the "Generate Password" button to generate a new password.
+3. Click the "Generate Password" button to generate a new password.

-4.Copy the generated password to use it.
+4. Copy the generated password to use it.

 ## Contributing
 Contributions are welcome!
 If you have any ideas for improvements or find any issues, please open an issue or submit a pull request.